GeorgeZhou3/test/README.md

 # Brave-New-World
 The original mod but with every ability multiplied by 10.
 Inspired by https://steamcommunity.com/sharedfiles/filedetails/?id=363117420.
-How to change abilities like China's and Songhai's?
-It seems like the values can't be changed.
+Thanks to https://github.com/ravignir/Brave-New-World and https://github.com/yairm210/UnCiv/ for most of the code.